-The following information outlines various programs and transfer credit policies.
+The chart below outlines various programs and transfer credit policies.
 Please contact the program office with specific questions.

-Licensure Program Equivalencies

-Students pursuing licensure may be granted equivalence for courses taken at other institutions.
+Licensure Program Equivalencies: Students pursuing licensure may be granted equivalence for courses taken at other institutions.
 Courses are not transferred onto the student's Hamline transcript.
 The equivalency is noted on the student's course planner, an outline of a student's requirements for completing the licensure program.
+Transfer of coursework for licensure standards, standards, or program requirements may be subject to change, if licensure requirements change.